ConnorBoulais/MountainLandscape/README.md

 Mountain Landscape Procedural Generation Simulator
 ===========================

-This project demonstrates a world with procedural generation, where the user can change procedural factors (frequency, amplitude, and octaves) in real time using the keyboard.
+This project demonstrates a 3D, procedurally generated world simulation that is built with C++ and OpenGL.
+The application allows the user explore the world as well as change the procedural factors (frequency, amplitude, and octaves) in real time using the keyboard.

 The world is a mountain landscape, with grass, trees, cliffs, and an movable sun.
 ![](screenshots/world.png)